|The Proverbs of Solomon|

 “Sheol.”
 In this verse, the Hebrew word Sheol is transliterated directly into English.
 Sheol is most accurately, “the state of being dead.”
 Although sometimes the “grave” is an acceptable translation of Sheol, the Hebrew has a specific word for the physical grave, qeber (#06913קֶבֶר).
 The fact that Sheol has no accurate English equivalent word, we chose to transliterate Sheol so the English reader could see when it was used.

-Versions that translate Sheol as “hell” or “Hades” make a big mistake because in Hell and Hades, dead people are said to be alive and suffering, while the Bible makes it clear that people in Sheol are dead in every way.
-When a person dies, they enter Sheol, the state of death, and all of the dead go to Sheol when they die (cp.
+Translating the Hebrew word “Sheol” as “hell” or “Hades” is a mistake and causes confusion because according to tradition, the dead people in Hell and Hades are alive and suffering, while the Bible makes it clear that people in Sheol are dead—totally dead, with no part of them alive.
+The biblical truth is that when a person dies, they enter Sheol, the state of death, and are dead.
+Every person goes to Sheol, the state of being dead, when they die (cp.
 Gen. 3:19; Ps.
 90:3; Ecc.
 3:20).

 “valuable things.”
 It is foolish and stupid to acquire wealth by means of sinful and immoral activities, even if those activities are “legal” in the eyes of human law.
 Any riches gained by immoral activity will actually count against people on the Day of Judgment.
 The wise can find true wealth by seeking after Lady Wisdom, with whom are riches and wealth (Prov.
 8:18).
 If despite a person’s hard work and wisdom he does not gain earthly riches, he should not be overly concerned.
 The possession of wealth does not make one “blessed” by Yahweh, for He is more concerned with the motives of the heart than any physical wealth.
 Jesus taught, “Take care, and be on guard against every form of greediness, for one’s life does not consist in the abundance of the things that he possesses” (Luke 12:15).(top)